scaleway/serverless-gateway/docs/source/deployment.md

 scw init
 ```

-Alternatively, you can configure the using environment variables:
+Alternatively, you can configure `scwgw` using the following environment variables:

 - `SCW_ACCESS_KEY`
 - `SCW_SECRET_KEY`